Who Was Albert DeSalvo?

 Then, on the same day, a second body was discovered a few miles north of Boston, in the suburb of Lynn.
-Helen Blake was a 65-year-old divorcee.
-Her murder was more gruesome.
+Helen Blake was a 65-year-old divorcee and her murder was more gruesome.
 She had suffered lacerations to her vagina and anus.
-Again the bow trademark was evident; this time made from tying her bra around her neck.
+Again, the bow trademark was evident; this time made from tying her bra around her neck.
 Like the previous crimes, the scene appeared to be a burglary.

-After this brutal slaying, it was clear that Boston had in its midst a psychotic serial killer.
-Police Commissioner Edmund McNamara cancelled all police leave due to the severity of the situation, and a warning went out via the media to Boston's female population.
+After this brutal slaying, it was clear that Boston had a serial killer in its midst.
+Police Commissioner Edmund McNamara canceled all police leave due to the severity of the situation, and a warning went out via the media to Boston's female population.
 Women were advised to lock their doors and be cautious of strangers.

 Police profiling had already decided that in all probability they were looking for a psychopath, whose hatred of older women, may actually be linked to his own relationship with his mother.

 It wasn't long before McNamara's fears were realized.
 A fourth brutal slaying took place at 7 Grove Garden in Boston's West End on August 19.
 The victim was 75-year-old widow Ida Irga.
-Again she had been strangled.
-She lay on her back on the floor wearing a brown nightdress, which was ripped and exposed her body.
+She had been strangled and she was on her back on the floor wearing a brown nightdress, which was ripped and exposed her body.
 Her legs were apart and resting on two chairs and a cushion had been placed under her buttocks.
 Again there was no sign of forced entry.

 Terror spread throughout Boston as the city feared another attack, but it was three months before the Strangler struck again.
 This time the victim was young.

-Twenty-one-year-old Sophie Clark was an African-American student who was very mindful of her safety, and rarely dated.
-Her body was found on December 5, 1962, a few blocks away from the first victim, Anna Sleser.
-Sophie was found nude and had been sexually assaulted.
+Twenty-one-year-old Sophie Clark was an African American student who was very mindful of her safety, and rarely dated.
+Her body was found on December 5, 1962, a few blocks away from the first victim, Sleser.
+Clark was found nude and had been sexually assaulted.
 She had been strangled by her own stockings and semen was discovered for the first time.
 Somehow, despite Sophie's precautions, she had still let in the murderer.

-Three weeks later another young woman's life was to end a tragically.
-Twenty-three-year-old Patricia Bissette was pregnant when she was found dead in her apartment —again near the vicinity where Anna Slesers and Sophie Clark had lived.
+Three weeks later, another young woman's life ended tragically.
+Twenty-three-year-old Patricia Bissette was pregnant when she was found dead in her apartment near the area where Slesers and Clark had lived.
 Bissette was discovered by her boss when she didn't turn up for work.
-Her body lay in her bed covered by sheets, but she had been sexually assaulted and strangled with her own stockings.
+Her body lay in her bed covered by sheets, and she had been sexually assaulted and strangled with her own stockings.

 While the city appeared to have been spared another attack for several months, the police desperately tried to find any connection between the women and people they may have known.
 Every sex offender on the Boston Police files was interviewed and checked, yet still nothing turned up.